hrshshrma/hrshshrma/README.md

 - 👋 Hi, I’m @hrshshrma
-- 👀 I’m interested in backend engineering
+- 😱 i am learning and building how to build scalable, realible backends, the art of engineering
+- 👀 building a way to get value out of all saved forgotten tweets, blogs & newsletters
-- 🌱 I’m currently learning go lang and distributed systems
+- 🌱 I’m currently learning golang, system design and frontend
-- 💞️ I’m looking to collaborate on projects related to cloud native
+- 💞️ I’m looking to collaborate on projects & internships
 - 📫 How to reach me @ totheharshsharma@gmail.com

 <!---